 At Millbrook C P School, Curriculum Enrichment refers to additional activities which enhance our curriculum.
-This includes visits from relevant members of the public that might relate to a particular topic; wow events in the whole school or individual classes; school visits out of school to the immediate local environment and beyond as well as after school clubs.
+This includes visits from relevant members of the public that might relate to a particular topic, wow events in the whole school or individual classes, school visits out of school to the immediate local environment and beyond as well as after school clubs.
 These additional activities maybe aimed at particular groups of pupils, the whole class or the whole school.

 Visitors to our School

-Autumn term saw a very special visitor to our Early Years – a hedgehog.
+We had a very special visitor to our Early Years – a hedgehog.
 The children enjoyed finding out about hedgehogs and what they could do to help hedgehogs in our local environment.
 This was extended further when the children made a bug house in the outdoors.

 Mad Scientists visited our school and performed some astonishing experiments for the whole school.
 One of our infants even got to ride on a hover board.
 The Scientists then visited all our Key Stage 2 classes demonstrating a range of experiments linked to the topic we were studying.
 The best part is they are already booked in for next year.

 As part of our topic Save the Songbirds, we had a willow artist visit to produce willow birds which you will see at the front of our Reception area.
 All the children took part in weaving part of the birds so it was truly a collective effort.
 We have extended this theme of collaboration further with a mural and art installation at the front of our school.
 This was the brainchild of our fantastic art club led by Mrs McKuhen.
 The children agreed the accompanying slogan:

 We may all be different but in Millbrook school we all swim together.